 While they didn't find any infrasound, they did stumble upon something potentially even more interesting: a low-frequency vocalization that's quiet, yet still within the range of human hearing.
 Here's what a giraffe humming sounds like:

 The hums only occurred at night, with an average frequency of about 92 hertz.
 No one was there at the time to confirm the source, but the researchers say they're confident these sounds came from giraffes.
-"Although we could not identify the calling individuals, the giraffes definitely produced the recorded sounds because we documented similar vocalizations in three different institutions without any additional co-housing species," they write in the journal BMC Research Notes.
+"Although we could not identify the calling individuals, the giraffes definitely produced the recorded sounds because we documented similar vocalizations in three different institutions without any additional co-housing species," they write.

 There's no video to go with the audio, either, so it remains unclear what the giraffes were doing as they hummed.
 But due to the harmonic structure and changes in frequency, the researchers point out these sounds at least have the potential to convey information — and thus could be a form of communication.

 Wild giraffes have complex social structures, as recent studies have shown, and they seem to live in fission-fusion societies — a trait also seen in elephants, dolphins, chimpanzees and other social mammals that vocalize to communicate.
 Because most of the captive giraffes in this study were separated from the rest of their herds at night, the authors say humming may be an attempt to stay in touch.

 Wild giraffe society is complex, but so far humming has only been recorded in zoos.
 (Photo: Soaring Flamingo/Flickr)

 "These patterns provide suggestive hints that in giraffe communication the 'hum' might function as a contact call, for example, to re-establish contact with herd mates," they write.
 But it's also possible the giraffes were asleep when they made the sounds, as one psychologist who wasn't involved in the study tells New Scientist.